 Genesis 5:1-32 records the family line of 10 patriarchs who lived before the worldwide flood God sent in Noah’s lifetime.
 They are Adam, Seth, Enosh, Kenan, Mahalalel, Jared, Enoch, Methuselah, Lamech, and Noah.
-The list of names in this chapter bridge the gap between Adam’s narrative and Noah’s.
+The list of names in this chapter bridges the gap between Adam’s narrative and Noah’s.

 Note: Bible readers shouldn’t confuse the Lamech of Genesis 5 with the Lamech of Genesis 4.
 They have the same name, but they are different men.

 (1) The list preserves the record of God’s people from Adam to Noah, including details about their ages and families.
 The details of the chapter locate the record in history.
 There are no features or elements in the list that suggests that readers understand symbolically or in a non-literal manner.